chauff/cse1500-web-transcripts/Lecture-8.md

 #### How to avoid it

 - Good authentication and session management is difficult - avoid if possible an implementation from scratch.
-- Ensure that the session ID is **never send over the network unencrypted**.
+- Ensure that the session ID is **never sent over the network unencrypted**.
 - Session IDs should not be visible in URLs.
 - Generate a new session ID on login and **avoid reuse**.
 - Session IDs should have a timeout and be invalidated on the server after the user ends the session.